 About halfway down the first black diamond I realized that my feet were really, really warm.
 The socks still wicked the sweat which was nice, but it was frustrating to have hot feet all day.
 I learned that those thick socks were just too much for skiing.

-Merino Wool fibers are porous in that they trap little pockets of airOpens in a new tab. throughout.
+Merino Wool fibers are porous in that they trap little pockets of air throughout.
 The heat generated from your feet warms these pockets of air, creating a nice layer of insulation from outside cold air.

 Temperature Regulation